 And portaging where there is no trail is the hardest of all.
-I once spent five days covering only eight miles, as we crossed over some low hills from one watershed to another.
+I once spent five days in northern Quebec covering only eight miles, as we crossed over some low hills from one watershed to another.
 Five companions and I were traveling a new route and there was no trail.
 We cut branches and logs with axe and handsaw, making room to carry packs and 17-foot canoes.
 We worked like mules to move 1000 pounds of boats, gear and food.
 It wasn’t all walking though.
 We found a couple of small lakes and some small streams to float the boats once in a while.
 Sometimes, a beaver dam could be breached to allow floating an otherwise shallow stream, avoiding portages through dense brush.
 Tear a hole in the top of the dam, shove the heavily loaded canoe, hop in the boat and ride the surge of water.
 But one night found us camping far from any water wondering what we were doing with canoes in the middle of the woods.
 That was a tough one but it is one of the most rewarding things I have ever done.

 On this portage, there is heavy cutting for two and a half hours.
 That is a long time to cover a short trail of half a mile.
 When we reach water again, the canoe is loaded and we quickly paddle across the Iris Lake.
 At its far end, we must do a short portage.
 The walk takes about two minutes with a load.
 In our case, portages involve five load carries: four packs and one canoe.
 While I am cutting, Georgeann shuttles back and forth carrying packs and when I am done clearing the trail, I carry the canoe and whatever hasn’t been carried yet.
 On a short portage, we carry the loads straight through, but on longer ones we break it up.
 Carry a load part way and go back for more.
 Walking without a load becomes a rest period.
 This short portage is done in fifteen minutes and it is back to the paddles, moving all that gear across the water with easy, practiced strokes.
 Despite the work, I like the rhythm of portaging and paddling in this land of many lakes.